briandipalma/flux-for-components/README.md

 The change we made to the pattern was to make the actors of the system class instances.
 In the example Flux applications the Stores, ActionCreators and Dispatchers are all Singletons.
-This is fine if you only have one instance of a component or have a low flow of data through the Dispatcher.
-With one component instance (let's say a shopping cart) you wouldn't need multiple instances of its ActionCreator or Store.
-If you had a low flow of data and multiple instances of a component you could distinguish data by a unique component ID.
+This is fine if you only have one instance of a component (let's say a shopping cart).
+With one component instance you don't need multiple instances of its ActionCreators or Stores.

-In the case of a component with a high update rate, high complexity and significant amounts of state the Singleton approach seemed awkward and potentially painful.
+Things become more complex if you have multiple instances of a component all sharing the same ActionCreators and Stores.

+#### Distinguishing data for component instances

+If you have multiple instances of a component you can distinguish data by a unique component ID.
-Awkward as there would need to be code in Stores, ActionCreators and Views to distinguish Actions by component ID.
-With Singletons each instance of your component would have to generate a unique ID and pass that around as a namespace for your component data.
-You wouldn't want a chat message from one chat window being added to every single chat thread.
-This would result in a lot of boilerplate code that passes around IDs and filters data based on these IDs.
+You need to add code in Stores, ActionCreators and Views to distinguish Actions by component ID.
+With Singletons each instance of your component must generate a unique ID and pass that around as a namespace for its data.
+You wouldn't want a chat message inputted in one chat window being added to every single chat thread.
+This results in some boilerplate code; code that passes around IDs and filters data based on these IDs.

 {% highlight javascript %}
 getAllForThread: function(threadID) {